dmerejkowsky/response-to-practical-python-porting-by-esr/README.rst

 I've left a comment in his blog post, discussion can continues on his blog.

-If you are curious, the ``six`` branch is available on ``github``, but please don't use it as history on this branch is frequently rewritten.
+If you are curious, the ``six`` branch is available on `my personal fork on github <https://github.com/dmerejkowsky/qibuild/commits/six>`_, but please don't use it as history on this branch is frequently rewritten.

+Also, note that there is just one big commit where all the porting happens.

+Initially there was one per step, but it's more convenient to have them squashed when rebasing.